 Tchaikovsky’s musical career existed during the Romantic period of music, which began in 1830 and lasted until the 1900s.
 Romantic music was pioneered by Beethoven and is characterized for its passion and its dramatic pieces.
 Ultimately this is the style of music that Tchaikovsky’s work belongs to.

 He debuted in 1865 with an Overture in F major; however, it was the production of his first symphony, Symphony No. 1 in G Minor, that increased his prominence as a composer.
 Tchaikovsky later produced some of the most influential and memorable music known, including Serenade for Strings in C, Romeo and Juliet Fantasy Overture and Piano Concerto No. 1, as well as Swan Lake, The Nutcracker, and Sleeping Beauty, which became landmarks for ballet music.

 Besides ballet music, Tchaikovsky has composed music for other types of works such as concerts, symphonies, solo piano works, etc.

 Piano Concerto No.1

 In contrast to the Nutcracker premiere, the Boston Concerto premiere of Hans von Bülow in 1875 was a great success.
 Since then, great soloists and orchestras have performed it in Europe, the USA and other parts of the world.
-Here it is performed by two legendary pianists, Martha Argerich and Daniel Barenboim (the second as the conductor).
+Here (on 24:20) it is performed by two legendary pianists, Martha Argerich and Daniel Barenboim (the second as the conductor).